 I have fictional panda books in our book basket, too.
 I even have two books for babies and toddlers.
 My 4-year-old granddaughter, Zoey, loves to share books with her month-old sister, Sophia, so these are especially fun for Zoey.
 Sophia loves having Zoey read to her, although I’m sure she doesn’t care if her books fit with a theme!
 I have the adorable Little Panda Finger Puppet book and Bill Martin, Jr.,/Eric Carle’s Panda Bear, Panda Bear, What Do You See?
 They aren’t Montessori-style books, but they’re favorites at my house.

 Zoey, loves puzzles, so I have a giant world foam puzzle with 54 pieces in a large basket (not shown in my photos).
 That’s great for using with Safari Ltd. or Schleich animals.
 When Zoey was younger, I used the puzzle that I have displayed for animal geography.
 I don’t think it’s available any longer.
-For home use, I don’t use the Montessori continent puzzle, which is a bit too large and impractical.
-I like to get world puzzles that are less expensive and can be changed according to Zoey’s developmental level.
+For home use, I don’t use the traditional Montessori continent puzzle, which is a bit too large and impractical for my space.
+I do have a smaller version of it that I love, although it’s not available on Amazon currently.
+I like to get world puzzles that are less expensive and can be changed according to the child’s developmental level.
 On another shelf, I have the beautiful world map from Pin It!
 Maps that’s perfect for animals of the continents as well as other geography activities.

 You could mix your panda-themed activities among your shelves according to curriculum area.
 Or you could have a special panda-themed area something like the one pictured.
 My shelves this month have a mixture of skill levels.
 Many of the activities can be adapted for a variety of levels.
 If you’re a homeschooler, just choose the activities that work for your child’s interests and ability levels.
 If you don’t have room for all the activities you’d like to do, simply rotate them.